GSA/idmanagement.gov/_pages/contribute.md

 Before you add a new page, see the list of existing issues.
 You can add a new issue to propose a topic, or comment on an existing issue.
 By creating or discussing an issue, you can clarify a problem, identify a solution, and propose a format for a new page.
 When you’re ready, comment on the related issue that you want to write the new page.

-To add a page and open a pull request, you must first [create a GitHub account](https://github.com/join){:target="_blank"}.
-We recommend that you [configure two-factor authentication](https://help.github.com/en/articles/configuring-two-factor-authentication){:target="_blank"} for your GitHub account.
+To add a page and open a pull request, you must first [create a GitHub account](https://github.com/join){:target="_blank"}{:rel="noopener noreferrer"}.
+We recommend that you [configure two-factor authentication](https://help.github.com/en/articles/configuring-two-factor-authentication){:target="_blank"}{:rel="noopener noreferrer"} for your GitHub account.

 First you must **create a page**.

-1. (Optional) If you want to begin with a template page, navigate to the [template.md](https://github.com/GSA/ficam-management/blob/staging/template.md) file.
+1. (Optional) If you want to begin with a template page, navigate to the [template.md]

 	The template file includes some instructions for how to organize a page.